ugo-studio/flutter_p2p_connection/README.md

       downloadPath: "/storage/emulated/0/Download/",
       // the max number of downloads at a time.
 Default is 2.
       maxConcurrentDownloads: 2,
-      // on connect to socket
+      // on connected to socket
       onConnect: (address) {
         print("connected to socket: $address");
       },